CivicActions/guidebook/about-civicactions/diversity-equity-inclusion/defining-dei.md

 -   Finding ways to promote a flat organizational culture
 -   Creating opportunities for CivicActioners to form relationships on pod calls that aren't work-focused
 -   Offering Slack channels for various affinity groups — spaces where folks can openly discuss issues and causes that are important to them
--   Encouraging team members to use 5% of their working time giving back to a community they care about

 ## Accessibility